Airy limit for $\beta$-additions through Dunkl operators: Introduction

-We compute the $l^{th}$ moments of the Laplace transform for all $l\in \Z_{\ge 1}$ by taking asymptotic of where $M\approx TN^{\frac{2}{3}}$.
-More precisely, we show that for each element in the class of additions we consider, the limiting moment expressions are all the same, after rescaling $\lambda_{i}'$ by $C_{0}$.
-This establishes the edge universality, and since we know a single Laguerre ensemble converges to $\mathrm{Airy}(\beta)$, so do the other additions.
+which is a collection of random variables parameterized by $T>0$.
+More precisely, we compute the (mixed) $l^{th}$ moments of the Laplace transform for all $l\in \Z_{\ge 1}$ by taking the asymptotics of where $M_{j}\approx \bk_{j}N^{\frac{2}{3}}$.
+In particular, we show that for each element in the class of additions we consider, the limiting moment expressions are all the same, after appropriate rescaling of $\lambda_{i}'$s.
+This extends the edge universality, since we know that among these $\beta$-additions the single Laguerre ensemble has an $\mathrm{Airy}(\beta)$ edge limit.